Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Direct costs:

-6 weeks to hire replacement at $65/hour = $15,600 in recruiter fees
+6 weeks to hire replacement at $65/hour, costing $15,600 in recruiter fees.

-3 weeks of founder doing design work = 90 hours at $500/hour capacity value = $45,000
+3 weeks of founder doing design work (90 hours at $500/hour capacity value), costing $45,000.

-Total direct cost: $76,600
+Total direct cost: $76,600.

 Indirect costs:

-2 client projects delayed by 4 weeks each, risked $28,000 in contracts
+2 client projects delayed by 4 weeks each, risked $28,000 in contracts.

-Team morale drops after a sudden departure - 3 team members reported feeling “less secure”
+Team morale drops after a sudden departure — 3 team members reported feeling “less secure.”

-The founder spent 14 hours over 2 weeks having “are you okay?” conversations with the remaining team
+The founder spent 14 hours over 2 weeks having “are you okay?” conversations with the remaining team.

-Total crisis cost: $76,600 direct + $28,000 at risk + $7,000 in founder time on damage control = $111,600
+Total crisis cost: $76,600 direct + $28,000 at risk + $7,000 in founder time on damage control, for a total of $111,600.

 “If I’d caught the signs in Week 2,” she said, “I could’ve had a conversation.
 Fixed whatever was wrong.
 Maybe she still would’ve left — but I would’ve had 6 weeks to prepare instead of 3 days.”

 Here’s what most operators miss: Team problems don’t start as crises.
-They start as small signals - changes in behavior, performance, or engagement.
-By the time someone quits or a conflict explodes, you’re dealing with 6-10 weeks of accumulated issues that could’ve been addressed early.
+They start as small signals — changes in behavior, performance, or engagement.

-The pattern repeats across 68 businesses I’ve audited: founders wait for people to voice problems instead of proactively checking for warning signs.
-Result: team breakdowns that cost $25K-$80K in replacement costs, lost productivity, and crisis management.
+Result: team breakdowns that cost $25K–$80K in replacement costs, lost productivity, and crisis management.

-The Pattern That Costs You People
+The Hidden Team Health Pattern That Silently Costs You Key People

 Most team health monitoring happens through crisis detection.
 Someone quits, conflict erupts, performance tanks — then you investigate.

-Result: 60-80% of team departures and conflicts could’ve been prevented with early intervention.
+60–80% of team departures and conflicts could’ve been prevented with early intervention.

-The Framework: 10 Early Warning Signs
+10 Early Warning Signs Framework for Team Health at $60K–$100K/Month

 Stop waiting for crises.
 Start checking systematically.

-Individual Health Signals (Check Each Person)
+Individual Team Health Signals to Check Weekly for Each Person

 Signal 1: Communication Drop